abhishekchoudhary0210/abhishekchoudhary0210/README.md

 ## 🌟 Fun Facts

-- ☕ I see data stories everywhere – even in my coffee patterns
+- 📈 I spot patterns in stock charts the way others see constellations
 - 💻 I build mini-projects using web scraping, and dashboards
-- 📖 I unwind with mystery novels, flowers, and data visualizations
+- 📖 Mystery novels, candlestick patterns, and Power BI reports are my idea of a good time
 - 💬 I believe good communication turns great data into great decisions

 ---